Categories

 }

 3. Step 3 inserts the points.
-Internally, Fade keeps a copy of the points and returns pointers to them (in the same order) in vVertexHandles.
-Inserting all points at once is most efficient.
-But there is also a method to insert the points one by one.
+Internally, Fade2D retains a copy of the points and returns pointers to them (in the same order) in vVertexHandles.
+Inserting all points at once is the most efficient method, but there is also an option to insert the points one by one.

-4. The fourth step draws the triangulation using Fade_2D::show("triangulation.ps")
+4. The fourth step involves drawing the triangulation using Fade_2D::show("triangulation.ps")

 Triangulation of 7 points, created by example2_main()